lucas-test/gracofeu/readme.md

 - [ ] zoom does not affect other's cursor position
 - [ ] changing your own label triggers shortcuts
 - [ ] Chrome : no export to file?
+- [ ] Parametors may appear several times